curiousTauseef/Deep-Learning-Annotation/README.md

 Tip: Run the jupyter notebooks in Google Colab to enhance performance

+### Keep in Mind
+Due to the demanding time restrictions we had to make 2 compromises:

+1. The metrics (as well as the [Binary Saved Models](https://github.com/Nightherald/Deep-Learning-Annotation/tree/main/Binary%20Saved%20Models) files) of the binary classification deep learning models differ from those presented in the [mlca-annotation-report.pdf](https://github.com/Nightherald/Deep-Learning-Annotation/blob/main/mlca-annotation-report.pdf).
+We had to re-calculate overall predictions (initially we calculated a prediction per model) on a heldout dataset at a later time, so we had to rerun the notebooks.
+The [group1_research_theme_binary.csv](https://github.com/Nightherald/Deep-Learning-Annotation/blob/main/group1_research_theme_binary.csv) contains 92 predictions based on our original best trained model (a CNN model with self-trained embeddings) at the time.

+2. We planned to transfer the insights gained from our Binary Classification deep learning models (concerning the hyper-parameter variations) and proceed with Multiclass Classification.
+Alas, that was not possible and since we were not satisfied with the final notebook, the Multiclass Classification deep learning models are more limited in scope.

 Enjoy!

 - [Lianos Alexandros](https://www.linkedin.com/in/alexandros-lianos-679850150/)
 - [Marinos Efstratios](https://www.linkedin.com/in/efstratiosmarinos/)
 - [Lydia Papanikou](https://www.linkedin.com/in/lydia-papanikou-59500067/)